RedHatInsights/patchman-clients/inventory/docs/HostsApi.md

 func main() {
     hostIdList := []string{"Inner_example"} // []string | A comma separated list of host IDs.
-    patchHostIn := openapiclient.PatchHostIn{AnsibleHost: "AnsibleHost_example", DisplayName: "DisplayName_example"} // PatchHostIn | A group of fields to be updated on the host
-    branchId := "branchId_example" // string | Filter by branch_id (optional)
+    patchHostIn := *openapiclient.NewPatchHostIn() // PatchHostIn | A group of fields to be updated on the host branchId := "branchId_example" // string | Filter by branch_id (optional)

     configuration := openapiclient.NewConfiguration()